 What are the beaches like on the Costa del Sol?

 The 150km of coastline lend themselves to lots of different types of beaches.
 Along the Costa del Sol you’ll find long sands, pebbled bays, naturalist spots, family-friendly beaches, happening beach clubs and secluded coves that you’ll probably have all to yourself.
-In 2016, the Costa del Sol had a total of 22 blue-flag beaches with Benalmadena, Estepona, Fuengirola and Mijas boasting 3 each while Marbella earned 4.
+In 2021, the Costa del Sol had a total of 34 blue-flag beaches with Benalmadena and Mijas boasting 2, Fuengirola 4 while Marbella earned 7.